Appinventiv Call Button

 AI in manufacturing has moved far beyond experimental pilots and isolated projects.
 The artificial intelligence in manufacturing market is now expanding at a pace that few other industrial technologies can match.
 It is no longer reserved for early adopters.
 It has become a central focus for manufacturing leaders who want to strengthen their competitive position, improve efficiency, and create new revenue streams.

 According to Grand View Research, the global AI in manufacturing market was valued at $5.32 billion in 2024.
-It is projected to reach $47.88 billion by 2030 with a compound annual growth rate of 46.5 percent between 2025 and 2030.
+It is projected to reach $47.88 billion by 2030 with a compound annual growth rate of 46.5% between 2025 and 2030.
 This growth reflects how AI manufacturing solutions are being used to cut downtime, use resources more effectively, and support faster, data-driven decisions across operations.
+Again, generative AI in manufacturing is speeding up this transformation.

 Gartner forecasts show this momentum will continue.
-AI software spending in the manufacturing and natural resources market is expected to grow 19.3 percent in 2024 to reach $19.6 billion and is projected to hit $34.5 billion by 2027.
+AI software spending in the manufacturing and natural resources market is expected to grow 19.3% in 2024 to reach $19.6 billion and is projected to hit $34.5 billion by 2027.
 For many manufacturing CIOs, AI and machine learning in manufacturing have shifted from experiments to essential investments directly linked to business outcomes.

 Types of AI Technologies in Manufacturing: A Quick Insight